 4. Our stateroom on board Independence of the Seas… and waking up in the middle of the ocean!

 What a way to start the day – opening the curtains and looking out over our balcony to the ocean.
 It was such a magical view to wake up to, especially with the addition of sunshine and blue skies.
 I was really impressed with the size of the staterooms.
 Ours included a large double bed, balcony, sofa area, TV, wardrobe, mini fridge and bathroom with a shower.
 It was easily big enough for a longer trip.
+I’d definitely say the Independence of the Seas cabins were comfy and a relaxing place to escape to when you wanted a break from the buzz of the ship!

 5. Dinner at Chops Grille restaurant on board Independence of the Seas